software-students-fall2022/specification-exercise-team-2/README.md

 #### Goals/Needs

-1. Be able to save photos, videos, docs etc. with my friends and family while offline.
+1. Be able to save photos, videos, docs etc. with my friends and family.
-2. Have easy to use edit functionalities, such as easily accessible shortcuts to different templates.
+2. Edit privacy preferences for groups.
 3. Have it be user friendly for family and friends of all ages.
 4. Be able to easily undo an upload or edit.